WelleErdbeer/WelleErdbeer/README.md

-- 👋 Hi, I’m @WelleErdbeer
+- 👋 Hi, I’m Sandro (@WelleErdbeer)
-- 👀 I’m interested in blockchain develepement
+- 👀 I’m interested in learning to code
-- 🌱 I’m currently learning data structures
+- 🌱 I’m currently learning scratch (please don't laugh, it's part of CS50x)

 <!---
 WelleErdbeer/WelleErdbeer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.